How to choose the right social media channels for your brand

 4. Consider your resources and time commitment

-A marketing makeover isn’t just about where to show up—it’s also about how well you can maintain it.
+Good social media management isn’t just about where to show up—it’s also about how well you can maintain it.
+An experienced marketing strategist can help you create a sustainable plan that fits your resources.

 Ask yourself: